- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 Having identified climate change countermeasures as one of the Group’s most important material issues, we responded by formulating our Roadmap for Achieving Net Zero Carbon by 2050.
 We conducted TCFD scenario analysis and analyzed the external and internal environments, reflecting the results in the roadmap.

-We will promote our Consolidated Medium-Term Management Plan and update the long-term our vision for climate change countermeasures, the priority material issue, which is a state in which GHG emissions are being properly managed and progress is being made toward achieving net zero carbon emissions by 2050, and the KPI targets for realizing our vison.
+We will promote our Consolidated Medium-Term Management Plan and update the long-term our vision for climate change countermeasures, the priority material issue, which is a state in which greenhouse gas (GHG) emissions are being properly managed and progress is being made toward achieving net zero carbon emissions by 2050, and the KPI targets for realizing our vison.

 Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)